stewdio/getScriptContext.js/README.md

 ==============================================================================

 Have you ever wished your plain old JavaScript include could know its own file’s URL or even accept variables passed to it through its URL?
-Well you are in luck. `getScriptContext( new Error )` will return an object with the script’s location and any variables passed through the URL.
-Because reasons.
+(OMG WHY?!)

-Here’s how we pass variables by simply including an external JavaScript file:
+Well you are in luck.
+Here’s an example of how we pass variables by simply including an external JavaScript file:
 ```
-<script charset="utf-8" src="example.js?KEY1=VALUE1&KEY2=VALUE2A,VALUE2B#HASH"></script>
+<script src="example.js?KEY1=VALUE1&KEY2=VALUE2A,VALUE2B#HASH"></script>
 ```

-And by calling `getScriptContext( new Error )` our `example.js` file will understand the following about its context:
+And by calling `getScriptContext( new Error )` within our `example.js` file that script itself will understand the following about its own context:
 ```
 {
 	data: {